TomBenDor/FaceIt/README.md

 - `DB_HOST` - The host of the database
 - `DB_PORT` - The port of the database

-If you have everything set up, you can clone the repository and run the following command:
+If you have everything set up, you can clone the repository and install the requirements:

 `pip install -r requirements.txt`